lanewhitmore/lanewhitmore.github.io/README.md

 # [Project 2: Naticus-Droid Malware Classification](https://github.com/lanewhitmore/NATICUSdroid-Malware-Machine-Learning-Classification)
 - Constructed and compared multiple machine learning algorithms.
 - Tuned the algorithms based on the primary business objective, to classify as many Android Malware applications as possible.
-- Built a Random Forest ensembl method that has 99.8% precision with 95% overall accuracy.
+- Built a Random Forest ensemble method that has 99.8% precision with 95% overall accuracy.

 Random Forest Confusion Matrix: